MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-permissions-prerequisites.md

 - To create burndown or burnup reports, such as [Sprint burndown](../powerbi/sample-boards-sprintburndown.md) or [Release burndown](../powerbi/sample-boards-releaseburndown.md), ensure you have thought through how you want to filter and group data in your report.
 Burndown/burnup reports reference the `WorkItemsSnapshot` EntityType.
 Snapshot entity types are modeled as daily snapshots.
 Data is aggregated based on assignments made as of the date they are assigned.
 What this means is that to filter a burndown/burnup report based on field or tag assignments, you must assign the fields or tags prior to the period you want to report on.
 Otherwise, the fields/tags aren't registered by the report until the date on which they are applied.
 - To support [Requirements tracking](../powerbi/sample-stories-overview.md), define test cases, and create a **Tested By** link from each test case to a user story, product backlog item, or requirement.
 Define test cases and link test cases to their parent PBIs using the Tested By link.
 See Create your tests.
 - (Recommended)  To support filtering and grouping within a report, assign  **Area Path** and **Iteration Path** to all work items.
-For information about how to define iteration and area paths, see [Define area paths and assign to a team](../../organizations/settings/set-area-paths.md) or [Define iteration paths (sprints) and configure team iterations](../../organizations/settings/set-iteration-paths-sprints.md) .
+For information about how to define iteration and area paths, see [Define area paths and assign to a team](../../organizations/settings/set-area-paths.md) or [Define iteration paths (sprints) and configure team iterations](../../organizations/settings/set-iteration-paths-sprints.md).

 > [!NOTE]
 > All custom fields added to a work item type are available for use in reports.
 Custom fields are labeled with *Custom_DisplayNameOfField*, where all spaces have been removed from the display name.

 ::: moniker range=">= azure-devops-2020"

-### Test Plans
+### Test plans

 To review test plan progress and test case readiness, teams need to perform the following activities.
 - Define test cases, test plans, and test suites, and specify their current state.
 To learn more, see [Create test plans and test suites](../../test/create-a-test-plan.md) and [Create test cases](../../test/create-test-cases.md).